Yankees vs Red Sox Insights, Odds and Predictions with Carlos SME!! - Sports Talk Florida

 Total Games

-In their last ten games, the combined score went under the set total six times.
+In their last 10 games, the Red Sox and their opponents have hit the over four times.

 ATS (Against the Spread)